borntofrappe/fullstack-d3/README.md

 _Please note_:

-- try to log the value returned by a function to understand what said function does This is useful, for instance, to see how D3 manages the selection following the `data()` function, the `_enter` and `_exit` keys.
+- try to log the value returned by a function to understand what said function does. `console.log` proves to be very useful for instance to see how d3 manages the selection following the `data()` function, the `_enter` and `_exit` keys.

   ```js
   const update = groupCircles.selectAll('circle').data(dataset);